robertseaton/robertseaton.github.com/_posts/2014-02-26-why-online-communities-decay-over-time.markdown

 !["Typical YouTube comment."](/img/youtube-comment.gif)

 There's [a website dedicated](http://stupid-youtube-comments.blogspot.com/) to documenting terrible YouTube comments.
-It's tag line is, "The aim of this website is to document and preserve the most retarded YouTube comments, so that people a hundred years from now can look back and take solace in the fact that the authors of these stupid comments have all since died."
+Its tag line is, "The aim of this website is to document and preserve the most retarded YouTube comments, so that people a hundred years from now can look back and take solace in the fact that the authors of these stupid comments have all since died."
 The dude running the website even posts an analysis of why each comment is